GREEN Cell Shipping

 The GREEN cell shipping concept is a new concept for powering merchant shipping vessels using containerized power units and a global logistics chain to manage these containers.
 GREEN cell stands for Global Renewable Electrical Energy Network cell.
 The concept resulted from a thought experiment process involving engineers working for the ABB Group that took place on March 13, 2009, in Oslo, Norway.
 The concept was subsequently introduced in an ABB magazine, and remains under development, as part of an open innovation process.

 Background

 The propulsion of merchant ships is responsible for approximately 4% of global carbon-dioxide emissions.
 The industry itself estimated its carbon footprint at 3.3% in 2007.
 The industry responded officially as early as 2003 by calling for measures to limit or reduce the emissions from international shipping.
 In order to envision solutions to this challenge, a team of engineers and consultants associated with ABB set up a thought experiment that would pose the question: "How could you power the commercial fleet without fossil fuels?"
-The core team consisted of three electrical engineers: Jaakko Aho, Jukka Varis and Klaus Vänska, all of Finland.
+The core team consisted of three electrical engineers: Jaakko Aho, Jukka Varis and Klaus Vänskä, all of Finland.
 This group laid down a core set of design principles around fossil-free marine propulsion, and described a hypothetical system that was later called the GREEN Cell shipping concept.